tsellam/tsellam.github.io/_posts/2018-01-01-Secret-Sauce-data.md

 The aim of the Secret Sauce project is to do just that.
 We are developing statistical models to reverse-engineer guitar and synthesizer sounds: **give the model a reference sound, and it will tell you how to reproduce it**.

-A major challenge is the lack of training data.
-While synthetic sounds are ubiquitous, producers rarely communicate the detail of how they created them (hence the name of the project).
-Furthermore, recorded music often mixes synthesizers and guitars with other instruments, which makes them <a href="https://en.wikipedia.org/wiki/Source_separation">very hard to process</a>.
-More convenient <a href="http://www.musicradar.com/news/tech/sampleradar-976-free-classic-synth-samples-225241">sound banks</a> do exist, but few, if any, are labeled.
+A major obstacle is the lack of training data.
+Music producers rarely give away their presets, which explains the name of our project.
+And even if they did, separating the sounds that interest us from the others is known to be a <a href="https://en.wikipedia.org/wiki/Source_separation">difficult task</a>.
+More convenient <a href="http://www.musicradar.com/news/tech/sampleradar-976-free-classic-synth-samples-225241">sample banks</a> do exist, but few, if any, are labeled.

 Our approach is to generate samples from scratch.
 Thanks to <a href="https://en.wikipedia.org/wiki/MIDI">MIDI</a>, many music devices can communicate with computers.
-Therefore, it is possible to generate and record thousands of random sounds automatically, at the cost of a bit of a engineering.
+Therefore, it is possible to generate and record thousands of random sounds automatically, though this comes at the cost of a bit of a engineering.

-We are releasing three collections of sounds built with this method.
-We recorded a <a href="https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-5-player/download/">guitar with 5 effects</a>, a <a href="https://tal-software.com/products/tal-noisemaker">subtractive synth plug-in</a> and a <a href="https://www.moogmusic.com/products/phattys/sub-phatty">Moog Sub Phatty</a>.
-For each instrument, we provide 10,000 sound samples, each based on the same note, as well as the settings that we used to produce them.

-We hope that those datasets will inspire researchers and musicians, and lead to exciting new results!
+We are releasing five collections of sounds created with this method.
+We recorded a (simulated) <a href="https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-5-player/download/">guitar with 5 effects</a>, a <a href="https://tal-software.com/products/tal-noisemaker">subtractive synth plug-in</a> and a <a href="https://www.moogmusic.com/products/phattys/sub-phatty">Moog Sub Phatty</a>.
+For each instrument, we provide up to 10,000 sound samples, each based on the same note, as well as the settings that we used to produce them.
+We hope that those datasets will inspire researchers and musicians as much they inspired us!